Selenium has basically become synonymous with Brazil nuts, but it's not the only way to get the vital mineral.

 Read on for a list of foods high in selenium ranked by their Daily Value (DV) percentages.
 Note that the FDA's DV percentages are based on eating 55 micrograms of selenium per day.

-Brazil nuts also contain immune-supporting zinc, magnesium and fiber.
+Brazil nuts are also rich in zinc, magnesium and fiber.

 Oysters have been touted for having aphrodisiac qualities.
 There actually isn't any scientific evidence to back that up, but they do contain high levels of selenium, which is important for reproductive health.

-Oysters are a top food rich in selenium and zinc, with 283 percent of the DV for selenium and 257 percent of the DV for zinc per 3 ounces cooked.
+Oysters are a top food rich in selenium and zinc, with 130.9 micrograms or 283 percent of the DV for selenium and 257 percent of the DV for zinc per 3 ounces cooked.
 They also contain more than 1,000 percent of the DV for vitamin B12, which supports cell health.

-Tilapia is a mild fish that provides heart-healthy fat, lean protein and 168 percent of the DV for selenium per 6-ounce cooked serving.
+Tilapia is a mild fish that provides heart-healthy fat, lean protein and 92.5 micrograms or 168 percent of the DV for selenium per 6-ounce cooked serving.
 The FDA and the Environmental Protection Agency recommend adults eat 4 ounces of low-mercury fish, like tilapia, two to three times per week.

 While not all pork is created equal when it comes to its health benefits — bacon, for example, is high in not-so-good-for-you saturated fat — lean pork chops can be a nutritious, healthy meal.

-A 6-ounce cooked serving contains 147 percent of the DV for selenium, but it's important to remember that the recommended serving size for meat is 3 ounces, per the Dietary Guidelines for Americans.
+A 6-ounce cooked serving contains 80.6 micrograms or 147 percent of the DV for selenium, but it's important to remember that the recommended serving size for meat is 3 ounces, per the Dietary Guidelines for Americans.
 Try one of these recipes for leftover pork.

 The American Heart Association recommends adults eat about 7 ounces of fish per week, so long as it's a low-mercury fish like salmon and white fish varieties.

 Yes, meats contain high levels of selenium, and you may be wondering what plants are high in selenium — aside from Brazil nuts, of course.
-Kamut is an ancient grain, and for every cooked cup, you'll get 100 percent of the DV for selenium.
+Kamut is an ancient grain, and for every cooked cup, you'll get 59.9 micrograms or 100 percent of the DV for selenium.

 Kamut, popular in the Middle East and Asia, also contains nearly 10 grams of plant-based protein and more than 7 grams of fiber.

 Like pork chops, chicken breast is a lean meat that checks off many nutrition boxes, including protein, vitamin B12, iron and selenium.
-A 6-ounce cooked serving contains 99 percent of the DV for selenium.
+A 6-ounce cooked serving contains 54.2 micrograms or 99 percent of the DV for selenium.

 And like pork, chicken is pretty versatile when it comes to dishes and flavors.
 Try the poultry in these delicious air fryer chicken recipes.